-In the fall of 1956, Anthony Quinn watched a special screening of Akira Kurosawa’s The Seven Samurai and had an epiphany; this Japanese masterpiece, inspired by the great American westerns of John Ford, would, itself, make a great American western.
+In the fall of 1956, Anthony Quinn watched a special screening of Akira Kurosawa’s The Seven Samurai and had an epiphany: this Japanese masterpiece, inspired by the great American westerns of John Ford, would, itself, make a great American western.
 Quinn acquired the rights and contacted his then close friend Yul Brynner and pitched the idea of him playing the bad guy and Brynner the good guy.
 Brynner screened Kurosawa’s film and called in producer Walter Mirisch, who in turn contacted director John Sturges (Bad Day at Black Rock, Gunfight at the OK Corral, The Great Escape).
 Sturges loved the concept and immediately set about acquiring the rights, ultimately forcing Quinn out of the picture.
 Quinn sued, but lost.

-Sturges took control and, in 1960, assembled (under a last-minute deadline to avoid an upcoming actors’ strike) the most testosterone-laden, badass cast possible, including Yul Brynner, Steve McQueen, Charles Bronson, James Coburn and Robert Vaughn.
-Bronson, Coburn and McQueen were relative unknowns at the time, but John Sturges knew men when he saw them… except with an unknown German actor Horst Buchholz.
+Sturges took control and, in 1960, assembled (under a last-minute deadline to avoid an upcoming actors’ strike) the most testosterone-laden, badass cast possible, including Yul Brynner, Steve McQueen, Charles Bronson, James Coburn, and Robert Vaughn.
+Bronson, Coburn and McQueen were relative unknowns at the time, but John Sturges knew men when he saw them … except with an unknown German actor Horst Buchholz.

 For some reason Sturges thought Buchholz would be a huge star and cast him as Chico, the (German-accented) Mexican hothead and shot the most film on him.
 It wasn’t until he saw the audience’s positive reaction to the real stars (like Coburn, who had only eleven lines in the film, but stole every scene) and their ambivalence to the German actor, that Sturges realized Horst wasn’t anywhere near being in the other actors’ league.

 The film was given a limited release in America and flopped.
 No wonder.
 Watch the original trailers and you will begin to understand that the studios had no clue how to market this western.
 However, overseas it became a box office hit.
-So much so, by the time they re-released it back in the states it took off, becoming one of the last great westerns.
+So much so that by the time they re-released it back in the states it took off, becoming one of the last great westerns.
 Television and Spaghetti Westerns would destroy the western as we knew it; in spite of that The Magnificent Seven would spawn three sequels and a hit television series.

 The story is simple, Mexican peasant farmers hire seven gunslingers from north of the border to protect them from a small army of bandits.
 The movie Vera Cruz came out six years previously and caused Mexicans to riot in the theaters at their people’s depiction.
 Hollywood was hated by the nation, so in order to shoot there, Mexican censors were on set.
 The peasants weren’t even allowed to have dirty clothes, and even though they were working in dirt, their clothes were spotless, but still the movie was so deeply offensive to Mexicans it was banned there.
 The idea of Mexicans needing Americans to come and save them didn’t sit well with Mexican officials, but every other country on Earth ate it up, and it forever changed the face of the Western genre.